Effective Strategies for Dental Website Marketing in 2025

 • A re-engagement email to patients who haven’t been in for a while.

 Automation saves you time and ensures that no one falls through the cracks.
-It’s like having a virtual assistant who’s always on top of things.
+It’s like having a virtual assistant always on top of things.
 Just make sure to personalize the emails as much as possible, so they don’t feel too robotic.

 Here’s a simple example of how automation can improve patient retention: